-Despite the slowdown in property sales, foundation has been laid for recovery.
-Our Yichang Guobin No.1 development project holds land use rights over a total site area of 587,726 square meters for residential development, a convention centre, a hotel and associated commercial space.
-Pre-sales of villas under Group 2 of Phase I development as well as high-rise housing under Phase II will contribute positively to our financial performance for FY2016 as we expect to complete construction work for the pre-sale units this year.
+Despite the slowdown in property sales, the foundation has been laid for recovery.
+Our Yichang Guobin No.1 development project holds land use rights to a total site area of 587,726 square meters for residential development, a convention centre, a hotel and associated commercial space.
+Pre-sales of villas under group 2 of Phase I development as well as high-rise housing under Phase II have contributed positively to our financial performance for FY2016.
+We expect to complete construction work for all Phase II residential units in 2017 and commence the planning and initial construction of Phase III residential development.